FinalCAD/csv2hash/README.md

 **IMPORTANT!** Position mean [Y, X], where Y is rows, X columns

 A definition should be provided.
 There are 2 types of definitions:
-* search for data at a precise position in the table: `x,y`
+* search for data at a precise position in the table: `y,x`
 * or search for data in a column of rows, where all the rows are the same: `x` (column index)

 ### Samples